-The Project WET Foundation is a nonprofit educational publisher of children’s activity booklets, children’s story books, educators’ guides, maps and posters that teach a variety of critical water topics through hands-on, science-based activities.
+The Project WET Foundation publishes children’s activity booklets, children’s story books, educators’ guides, maps and posters that teach a variety of critical water topics through hands-on, science-based activities.

 Project WET developed its first activities in 1984.
 In 1995, Project WET published its cornerstone publication, the Project WET Curriculum and Activity Guide.